4:175-AP1 Criminal Offender Notification Laws; Screening

 Building Principals or their designees shall inform parents/guardians about the availability of information concerning sex offenders during school registration and, if feasible, during parent-teacher conferences.
 Information should be distributed about the Statewide Sex Offender Registry, www.isp.state.il.us/sor/, and the Statewide Murderer and Violent Offender Against Youth Registry, www.isp.state.il.us/cmvo/.
 Information may also be included in the Student Handbook.
 See the Sex Offender Community Notification Law, 730 ILCS 152/, and exhibit 4:175-AP1, Criminal Offender Notification Laws; Screening; 4:175-E1, Informing Parents/Guardians About Offender Community Notification Laws.

 Requests for additional information shall be referred to local law enforcement officials.

 Screening Individuals Who Are Likely to Have Contact with Students at School or School Events

 The law is silent with regard to screening volunteers and individuals in the proximity of a school.
-Screening is not the same as the School Code’s requirement to perform a fingerprint-based criminal history check through (a) the Illinois State Police (ISP) for an individual’s Criminal History Records Information (CHRI) and (b) the FBI’s national crime information databases (105 ILCS 5/10-21.9).
+Screening is not the same as the School Code’s requirement to perform a fingerprint-based criminal history records check through (a) the ISP for an individual’s Criminal History Records Information (CHRI), and (b) the FBI’s national crime information databases.
+105 ILCS 5/10-21.9.

-1. For employees and student teachers, the Superintendent or Building Principal(s):
+- For employees and student teachers, the Superintendent or Building Principal(s) perform the following tasks: